 Frequently feel stressed or anxious?
 You’re not alone.
-Over 70% of adults in the United States report feeling this way daily [ 4
+Over 70% of adults in the United States report feeling this way daily [ 1

-In high-stress situations, your body releases adrenaline, cortisol, and glucose as part of a “fight-or-flight” response [ 5 7
+In high-stress situations, your body releases adrenaline, cortisol, and glucose as part of a “fight-or-flight” response [ 5 6

-These findings are backed by science, as research shows that women who experienced one or more stressors in an hour burned 104 fewer calories than non-stressed women, which could result in a significant weight gain of 11 pounds over one year [ 9
+When it comes to weight loss, stress can throw a wrench in the gears.
+One study shows that increased cortisol may enhance sugar cravings which can lead to weight gain, whereas other research found that women who experienced one or more stressors in an hour burned 104 fewer calories than non-stressed women (which could result in a significant weight gain of 11 pounds over one year) [ 7 8

 In addition to increased cravings, raised cortisol can also contribute to poor sleep and decreased motivation for physical activity, which are associated with weight gain.

 Though chronic stress can negatively impact your weight loss efforts, there are some things you can do to combat this.
-Here are some strategies to help you reduce stress and achieve a healthy weight:
+Here are some strategies to help you reduce stress and achieve a healthy weight.

-Exercise is an important part of stress reduction (and therefore weight loss) as it can lower cortisol levels, improve sleep, increase endorphins, and ease anxiety [ 1 cycling
+Exercise is an important part of stress reduction (and therefore weight loss) as it can lower cortisol levels, improve sleep, increase endorphins, and ease anxiety [ 11 12 cycling

 Stress can cause you to lose sleep, but a lack of sleep can also cause stress.
 This vicious cycle can wreak havoc on your sleep hygiene, so it’s important to prioritize at least seven hours of sleep each night, especially if you want to lose weight.
-Studies have linked better sleep with greater weight loss and fat loss for adults who are overweight or obese and trying to lead healthier lifestyles [ 11
+Studies have linked better sleep with greater weight loss and fat loss for adults who are overweight or obese and trying to lead healthier lifestyles [ 13 here

 Meditation calms your parasympathetic nervous system, which allows you to relax and de-stress.
 You can do this through journaling, deep breathing, or calming exercises.
 Not only do these outlets help with decreasing stress, but they can also be something you turn to for comfort in place of food.